-To illustrate the internal of Flow4R, we visualize its predictions across diverse scenarios.
-In \cref{fig:visual2d} (a), a static scene featuring a suitcase is shown.
-The predicted scene flow map exhibits varied colors across all directions, indicating that camera motion is dominated by rotation.
-Conversely, the pose weight map assigns low values to the dark, textureless regions of the suitcase, as these areas provide minimal utility for localization. \cref{fig:visual2d} (b) captures a dynamic environment where objects surround a jumping robot.
-Here, the scene flow map aligns with the rigid flow map, except in the region of the moving robot.
-Consequently, the pose weight map strongly suppresses the robot’s pixels to prevent its independent motion from biasing the camera pose estimation.
-In \cref{fig:visual2d} (c), which depicts a stopped train from both far and near perspectives, the optical flow maps—derived from point positions and scene flow—are dominated by red and blue hues.
-This pattern signifies a primarily translational camera motion.
-Notably, the pose weight map isolates the overlapping regions between the two photographs; this significantly enhances the interpretability of our camera pose estimation by explicitly identifying the pixels used for the calculation.
-Finally, \cref{fig:visual2d} (d) records four individuals dancing in a room.
-The confidence map reveals high certainty across the scene, except for the last person in the line, who appears in only one image.
+To qualitatively analyze the internal behavior of Flow4R, we visualize its predictions across diverse scenarios.
+In \cref{fig:visual2d}~(a), which shows a static scene featuring a suitcase, the predicted scene flow exhibits a multi-directional color distribution, indicating rotation-dominated camera motion.
+Meanwhile, the pose weight map assigns low values to the dark, textureless regions of the suitcase, as these areas lack distinct features for localization. \cref{fig:visual2d}~(b) captures a dynamic environment with a jumping robot.
+Here, the scene flow aligns with the rigid flow map except in the region of the moving robot.
+Consequently, the pose weight map strongly suppresses the robot's pixels, preventing its independent motion from biasing the camera pose estimation.
+In \cref{fig:visual2d}~(c), which depicts a stationary train from both far and near perspectives, the optical flow maps---derived from predicted point positions and scene flow---are dominated by red and blue hues, signifying a primarily translational camera motion.
+Notably, the pose weight map isolates the overlapping regions between the two views, enhancing the interpretability of our camera pose estimation by explicitly identifying the pixels driving the calculation.
+Finally, \cref{fig:visual2d}~(d) records four individuals dancing.
+The confidence map reveals high certainty across the scene except for the last person in the line, who appears in only one frame.
 Simultaneously, the pose weight map excludes all moving figures, ensuring the camera pose is estimated solely from the static background.

 In \cref{fig:visual3d}, we render the reconstructed and tracked points within a global coordinate system.
-Both dynamic elements (such as the train and human figures) and stationary structures (including the tree, ladder, wall, and table) exhibit high 3D consistency, demonstrating the effectiveness of our flow-centric tracking and reconstruction pipeline.
+Both dynamic elements (such as the train) and stationary structures (including the tree, ladder, wall, and table) exhibit high 3D consistency, demonstrating the effectiveness of our tracking and reconstruction pipeline.